Church Synthesis on Register Automata over Linearly Ordered Data Domains: Preliminaries

+In this paper, $\mathbb{N} = \{0,1,\dots\}$ is the set of natural numbers (including 0).
+We assume some knowledge of $\omega$-regular languages and $\omega$-automata, and refer to e.g.~\cite{Cac02b} for an introduction.

-In this paper, $\mathbb{N} = \{0,1,\dots\}$.
-A \emph{data domain} $\D$ is an infinite countable set of elements called \emph{data}, linearly ordered by some order denoted $<$.
+\subparagraph{$\omega$-data words} In this paper, an \emph{ordered data domain}, or simply \emph{data domain}, $\D$ is an infinite countable set of elements called \emph{data}, linearly ordered by some order denoted $<$.
 We consider two data domains, $\bbN$ and $\bbQ$, with their usual order.
-We also distinguish a special element $0$ of $\D$: in $\bbQ$ its choice is not important, in $\bbN$ it is the expected zero (the minimal element).
+An $\omega$-data word over $\D$ is an infinite sequence $d_0d_1\dots$ of data in $\D$.
+We denote by $\D^\omega$ the set of $\omega$-data words.
+Similarly, we denote by $\D^*$ the set of \emph{finite} sequences (possibly empty) of elements in $\D$.

-\parbf{Registers and their valuations} Let $R$ be a finite set of elements called \emph{registers}, intended to contain data values, i.e.\ values in $\D$.
+\subparagraph{Registers} Let $R$ be a finite set of elements called \emph{registers}, intended to contain data values, i.e.\ values in $\D$.
 A \emph{register valuation} is a mapping $\v : R \to \D$ (also written $\v \in \D^R$).
-We write $0^R$ to denote the constant valuation $\v_0(r) = 0$ for all $r\in R$.
+For any data $\d\in\D$, we write $\d^R$ to denote the constant valuation $\v_\d(r) = \d$ for all $r\in R$.